Reducing call center volume should be a priority for Contact Center Operation optimization.

 For some though, it might seem counterintuitive considering that contact centers or call centers are meant to answer calls.

 The main reason we have contact centers is to help customers that may have encountered roadblocks to what they want to achieve.
 Call deflection is a way for you to proactively achieve that.
 However, there is a right way and a wrong way to do call deflection.

 The most important thing is you shouldn’t make it difficult or impossible for customers to reach you.
 Contrary to what the name might seem to suggest, that’s not what call deflection is about.
 That will just lead to client disappointment.
 Done correctly, call deflection can both improve your call center’s efficiency and increase customer satisfaction at the same time.

-Here are some tactics you can include in your call deflection strategy to help manage your call center volume.
+Here are some Contact Center optimization tactics you can include in your call deflection strategy to help manage inbound volume.

 1. Make self-service easy and convenient

 Not everyone wants to talk to a customer service agent to resolve their issues.
 In fact, for customers who are more on the introverted side, they would prefer to solve issues on their own, given the chance.
 This is an opportunity you can take advantage of to reduce your contact center’s volume of calls or requests for assistance.

 You can enrich web self serviceby either putting a comprehensive resource center or library where each process that can be performed by your clients are explained and illustrated in detail, step-by-step, or through your F.A.Q. section.
 Start by first addressing all the common issues and questions and then you can address the rest later.

 2. Include links to self-help on each page and process